Rogue & Gambit: Volume 1 – 2018

 The series has received mostly positive reviews, with critics praising its character focus, humor, and emotional depth.
 In Issue 1, IGN rated it 9.0, commending the lively tone and the blend of humor with romantic tension, emphasizing Thompson's strong grasp of the characters’ history.
 Bleeding Cool gave it an 8.5, highlighting its warmth and wit, and suggested that Thompson could excel in writing a broader X-Men series.
 Another review from Bleeding Cool, which gave it a lower rating of 6.0, pointed out that while fans of the couple might enjoy it, those unfamiliar with them might not be convinced.
 CBR found some of his characters to be stiff and sexless.
 This opinion is in contrast with Thompson, who said she was "surprised" by how sexy the artwork was.

 Issue 2 maintained the positive momentum, with IGN again giving it a 9.0.
 While acknowledging the light story, they appreciated the deeper connection developing between the characters.
 ComicBook.com rated it 6.0, noting that while the humor was enjoyable, the mission primarily served as an excuse to bring the characters together.

 Issue 3 saw ComicBook.com rate it 8.0, emphasizing the strong partnership between Rogue and Gambit and praising the vibrant artwork that enhanced the storytelling.
 Issue 4 also received an 8.0 from ComicBook.com, recognized for its heartbreaking examination of the couple’s struggles, which reinforced the series' emotional depth.
 The final installment, Issue 5, garnered high praise with a perfect 10 from ComicBook.com, described as a fitting conclusion that celebrates the couple’s journey and growth.

 Volume 2 – 2023

 The review for Rogue & Gambit Volume 2 from ComicBook.com present a mixed reception of the series.
 The first issue attempts to rejuvenate the characters of Rogue and Gambit.
-The artwork was noted for being energetic and fitting within Marvel's style, yet the story lacks depth, leaving readers questioning the future of the characters’ dynamic.
-The second issue attempts to highlight tension between the couple but fails to clarify their relationship status, resulting in a disjointed narrative and a rating of 2.5 out of 5.
-The third and fourth issues offer standard superhero action and cater to die-hard fans, both earning ratings of 6 out of 10 but lacking originality.
+Reviewer Chase Magnett felt the artwork was being energetic and fitting within Marvel's style, but felt the story lacked depth, leaving readers questioning the future of the characters’ dynamic.
+Kevin Lainez, reviewing the second issue for Comic Book Revolution, noted the book's attempt to highlight tension between the couple but felt it failed to clarify their relationship status, resulting in a disjointed narrative and a rating of 2.5 out of 5.
+Magnett, reviewing the third and fourth issues, felt that they offered standard superhero action and cater to die-hard fans, but opined that they lacking originality, and gave each issue a rating of 6 out of 10.
 The final issue has some notable moments, particularly with Destiny, but follows a predictable narrative.